bowen-upenn/llm_token_bias/README.md

 >
 > (b) Linda is a bank teller and is active in the feminist movement. :sassy_woman:

 Experiments in behavioral psychology reveal that people typically believed the second option was more likely than the first, but this contradicts the basic **probability rule of conjunction**.
-Advanced LLMs can typically recognize this fallacy well as a classical problem appeared frequently in cognitive science literature.
+Advanced LLMs like GPT-4 can typically recognize this fallacy well since it is a classical problem that appears frequently in cognitive science literature.
 However, altering seemingly irrelevant tokens, like the name "Linda" in the problem statement, while maintaining the same logical structure can surprisingly confuse most LLMs, leading to our concern that LLMs are not yet genuine reasoners.
 Please see detailed token perturbations in our [paper](https://arxiv.org/pdf/2406.11050).

 ## Dependencies